-Pupils are expected to be clean and appropriately dressed for school.
+All Students are expected to be clean and appropriately dressed for school.
 Dress and appearance must not present health or safety problems or cause disruption and should encourage a serious approach to school.
-The local school principal will be the final authority for determining appropriate dress within the framework of the policy.
+The Board prohibits any clothing or grooming that in the principal's judgment may reasonably be expected to cause a substantial disruption of, or interference with, normal school operations.
+The local school principal will be the final authority for determining appropriate dress within the framework of the policies below.